LindiweD-Collab/LaserSuburbLookup/README.md

 #### 4. Save the file and restart the application for the changes to take effect.

 ## Assumptions Made
-Token Format: It is assumed the token authentication endpoint `(/LaserToken)` returns the token as plain text.
-The code trims any surrounding quotes (") from the response body.

 JSON Structure: The suburb data is expected to be a JSON array of objects, where each object contains a suburbName property (camelCase), as this is a common C#/.NET convention.
 The JsonPropertyName attribute is used to map this to the SuburbName C# property.